oesmith/ralio/README.md

       Commands:

         backlog [options]
         Show the product backlog

         sprint [options]
         Show the current team iteration

-          show <story>
+        show <item>
-          Show tasks for an individual story
+        Show related information for an individual story, defect or task

-          open <story>
+        open <item>
-          Open a story in a web browser
+        Open a story, defect or task in a web browser

         start <task>
         Set a task state to in-progress and assign it to you

         finish <task>
         Set a task state to completed and assign it to you

         abandon <task>
         Set a task state to defined and clear the owner

         block <task>
         Set a task state to blocked

         unblock <task>
         Set a task state to unblocked

         current
         Show your current tasks and stories

         point <story> <points>
         Set the points for a story

         task [options] <option> <target>
         Allow you to create and delete story tasks.
         Available options <option> [create|delete].
         In case of <option> create, <target> is the story name.
         In case of <option> delete, <target> is the task itself.

       Options:

         -h, --help     output usage information
         -V, --version  output the version number

       Usage examples of the task command to create and delete story tasks:

         $ ralio task create US1234 -n "name of the task"
         $ ralio task delete TA54322

 ## Contributing